serjihsklovski/unicli/README.md

 $ java -jar your-app.jar your-task
 ```

-If the task is not specified, the nameless (or *root*) task will be performed.
+If the task is not specified, Unicli will try to invoke the *root task*.

 ### Creating a Unicli Application